-As a Google Advertiser you need to stand out.
+As a Google Advertiser, add seller ratings to your ads and you will stand out.

 Every so often a Google ad appears with a star rating (aka seller ratings or reviews).